Scott Doe: Return to Dagenham and later career

 In May 2016, he re-signed for Dagenham & Redbridge after their relegation to the National League along with Luke Howell on a free transfer, re-uniting with former manager John Still.

 In February 2018, Doe was released by the Daggers and briefly joined Brighton-based National League South side Whitehawk, before signing once more for Boreham Wood.
 In July 2018, he signed for Billericay Town.
 On 8 December 2018, Doe signed for Dover Athletic after leaving Billericay where he made 13 league appearances, scoring one goal.
 On 23 January 2021, Doe signed for National League South side Welling United.
 In August 2021, Doe joined Hythe Town.

 In March 2022, Doe left Hythe Town to join Barnstaple Town.
 Doe was released from Barnstaple however after just two weeks, and subsequently returned to Kent to sign for Whitstable Town.

 In July 2022, he was training with Sheppey United and has played for them in the pre-season leading up to the 2022–23 Isthmian League season.
 Ahead of the new season, Doe returned to Romford.

+After spells with Saffron Walden Town and Romford, Doe moved to Isthmian League South Central side Rayners Lane in November 2024.

+In January 2025, Doe returned to Romford, joining Brentwood Town on dual-registration terms the following month.

+In March 2025, Doe joined Barking on a similar deal, making his debut in a 5-0 win over Benfleet on March 4.

+In September 2025, Doe joined Essex Senior Football League club Soul Tower Hamlets.